TritonDataCenter/rfd/rfd/0119/README.md

 To help the SVP plugin, we will pass additional arguments to `create-overlay` (which currently come from booter):

-- `svcp/dcid`, the local datacenter identifier
+- `dcid`, the local datacenter identifier
-- `svcp/router_oui`, the prefix used in the fabric router MAC address
+- `svp/router_oui`, the prefix used in the fabric router MAC address

 ### Portolan Changes